cookie-cpu/buy-sell-midterm/planning/game_plan.md

 * [X] Search feature should work with only min or max value.
 One field can be left empty
 * [X] Edit pages allows for editing, of only 1 field.
 Not all.
 * [X] Edit page CSS needs fixing
-* [] Fix backgroung image to fit whole page. bottom is currently white on some pages.
 * [X] Fix msgs timestamp to display local time

 # Minimum Viable Demo Features: